-An incorrect amount has been taken or a payment has been taken on the wrong date
+An incorrect amount has been debited or a payment has been collected on the wrong date

 A Direct Debit Instruction should be set up as outlined in Making payments.
-When the arrangements are in place you should receive advance notice confirming when the payments will be taken and how much they will be – it is advisable to check this to confirm the details are correct.
+Once the Direct Debit has been set up you should receive advance notice confirming when the payments will be collected and how much they will be – it is advisable to check this to confirm the details are correct.

-If however too little was taken, then contact the company taking the payment to arrange additional payment if necessary (it is important to note that insurance policies for example may become invalid if the full premium isn’t paid).
+If however too little was collected, then contact the company collecting the funds to arrange additional payment if necessary (it is important to note that insurance policies, for example, may become invalid if the full premium isn’t paid).

-Should your bank fail to provide a refund under the terms of the Guarantee:
+Should your bank or building society fail to provide a refund under the terms of the Guarantee:

 Should the matter still not be resolved: